giantswarm/aws-admission-controller/README.md

   - For HA-Versions, in case the matching `AWSControlPlane` already exists, the number of AZs determines the value of `replicas`.
     In case no such `AWSControlPlane` exists, the default number of AZs is assigned.
   - For pre-HA versions, replicas is always set to 1 for a single master cluster.
-- In a `G8sControlPlane` resource, the infrastructure reference will be set to point to the matching `AWSControlPlane` resource if it already exists.
+- In a `G8sControlPlane` resource, the infrastructure reference will be set to point to the matching `AWSControlPlane`.

 - In an `AWSControlplane` resource, the AWS Operator Version is defaulted based on the `AWSCluster` CR if it is not set.
 - In an `AWSControlplane` resource, the Release Version is defaulted based on the `Cluster` CR if it is not set.